FALL RECIPES FOR THE NON-PRACTICING COOK

 Fall is always a busy time: back to school, back to work, back to 7 AM barre class.
 One of the first things to fall through the cracks, of course, is finding time to eat foods that truly nourish and energize.

-This is one of the reasons we created our signature meal programs—to take the time and trouble out of “what am I going to eat now?”
+This is one of the reasons we created our Signature Nutrition Program—to take the time and trouble out of “what am I going to eat now?”
 But sometimes, there are moments when you don't have that to rely on.

 For these cases, we gathered our favorite ideas for meals that practically make themselves (no long ingredient list, no hours by the stove).
 Most of them can be created in moments with a handful of ingredients.